SyncNet: correlating objective for time delay estimation in audio signals: Conclusion

-We introduce a novel correlation-objective function based deep neural network with causally convolving modules followed by anti-causal convolution sets which enhance the performance of time delay estimation.
-With optimal choice of hyperparameters, the network also grows its receptive field.
-SyncNet outperforms all of the classic approaches in precise estimation of time delays.
+We introduce a novel correlation function based objective function for deep neural network.
+It utilizes time shift equivariance for transforming the input signals into useful representations.
+The embeddings with the captured temporal information about the input signal can thus be used for finding peaks in the correlation sequence.
+The experiments validate the robustness of SyncNet, which outperforms many existing approaches.
 We are working towards applying this method to problems such as round trip latency estimation for audio playback and recording on mobile devices.
 This synchronized audio can be used by an online service provider to learn the distortion as well as time delay characteristics of these devices in the wild.